 Having an “army of fans” will later make the production process easier and generate a high level of sales.
 Don’t forget that YouTube is the largest online video platform and one of the biggest networks.
 Precisely, it is the second most visited site after Google.
 People watch 1 billion hours of YouTube material each day, and this indicator grows by 50% year-over-year.
 People prefer this video platform to TV, and it is basically the second largest search engine in the world.

 Don’t forget about other types of videos that can also get you an audience.
-For example, explainer videos are a trendy way to shortly introduce your product and your company.
+For example, explainer videos are a trendy way to shortly introduce your product and your video production company.
 Testimonial videos can be used later to show all the positive vibes your product creates and share consumer experience.
 I would even encourage you to try live video shooting to interact with your potential clients and followers.
 The best part of all this is, apparently, the fact that everything mentioned above can be created with absolutely no budget.
 Adorable, isn’t it?

 As you can probably see, videos are the future.
 Moreover, videos are the present and they are the most powerful content type nowadays.
 So if you’re doing a startup, remember you have to be always up-to-date.
 And when you finally realize that a trendy content is all you need, videos will always be there for you.

 Bio: I am the Chief Marketing Officer at Renderforest, a Content Marketing Specialist and an Expert in SEO, Social Media Marketing, and Link Building who enjoys sharing the experiences gained along working as a marketer and helping other entrepreneurs succeed.

 His works have been published on different blogs and mediums like Crazy Egg, Forbes, Upwork, ShareThis, etc.